None of These Candidates: Court challenge

 In June 2012, anticipating a close race in Nevada during the 2012 presidential elections, the Republican National Committee challenged the constitutionality of the option.
-Fearing that the option would siphon votes from the Republican nominee, the RNC claimed that the option is not constitutional because if "None of these Candidates" received the most votes, it would not win the election.

-The Nevada Attorney General, on behalf of the Secretary of State of Nevada, argued that the option is a protest vote intended to send a message and whose outcome is no different from not voting at all.
+Fearing that the option would siphon votes from the Republican ticket, the RNC claimed that the option is not constitutional because if "None of these Candidates" received the most votes, it would not win the election.
+The Nevada Attorney General, on behalf of the Secretary of State of Nevada, argued that the option was a protest vote intended to send a message and whose outcome was no different from not voting at all.
 On August 22, U.S. District Court Judge Robert Jones agreed with the plaintiffs and struck down the law allowing the option as unconstitutional.
-He refused to issue a stay pending the outcome of an appeal, meaning the ban on this option would be immediate.
+He refused to issue a stay pending the outcome of an appeal, meaning the ban on this option was immediate.

 On September 4, the United States Court of Appeals for the Ninth Circuit issued an emergency stay against the district court's order.
 The emergency stay barred the implementation of Judge Jones's injunction until the Ninth Circuit could hear an appeal, allowing the "none of these candidates" option to remain on the ballot in the November 2012 elections.
 On July 10, 2013, the Court of Appeals threw out the lawsuit, preserving the "none of these candidates" option.
 One member of that panel, Judge Stephen Reinhardt, criticized Jones' handling of the case: "His dilatory tactics appear to serve no purpose other than to seek to prevent the state from taking an appeal of his decision before it prints the ballots....
 Such arrogance and assumption of power by one individual is not acceptable in our judicial system."